 Today I welcome the charming Alice Lynn to the interview seat…Join us as we discuss dreams, imagination, strong female characters like Scarlet O”Hara and inspiration through the written and the read word.

-girl with a quill: Tell us a bit about yourself.
-Who is Judith van Praag?
+girl with a quill: Ernest Hemingway famously wrote a six-word story.
+Tell us a bit about yourself in 6 words.
+Who is Alice Lynn?

 girl with a quill: When did you decide that you wanted to be a Writer?